-We live in one a remarkable time, where advancing technologies and access to information are increasing opportunities and empowering people like never before.
+We live in one remarkable time, where advancing technologies and access to information are increasing opportunities and empowering people like never before.
 But as innovation moves faster and faster, we face a challenge—how to ensure that these advancements empower everyone equally.
 Specifically, what are our responsibilities when it comes to accessible website design?
-For nonprofits, a strong commitment to digital accessibility in website design should be a priority—an opportunity not only to demonstrate an organization’s commitment to values of equity and inclusion by designing accessible nonprofit websites, but also to increase how their digital strategy increases social impact.
+For nonprofits, a strong commitment to digital accessibility in website design should be a priority—an opportunity not only to demonstrate an organization’s commitment to values of equity and inclusion by designing accessible nonprofit websites, but also to amplify their social impact through their digital strategy.

 Let me use a real-world example.
 While commuting on the bus to the office one morning, an announcement came on over the intercom notifying passengers that another bus was disabled on the road, causing delays.
 The majority of people on the bus groaned and proceeded to take out their phones and notify their employers of their delay.
 That wasn’t true for the man sitting next to me; in fact, he didn’t react at all.
 After he noticed that the people around him looked concerned, he politely tapped my arm and said “I’m deaf.
 What happened?”